Managing breeding herds before mating

 Target condition scores

-During spring cows regain the condition they lost between summer and the end of winter, with losses of 0.3 to 1.0 condition scores between December to calving, and up to a further 0.75 of a score between calving and the end of winter or end of mating.
-For example, if a cow is in condition score 3.5 at the end of December she can fall to a score of 1.75 by the end of winter and because of the spring growth can reach score 3.5 again by the end of spring.
+In autumn-calving beef herds, during spring cows regain the condition they lost between summer and the end of winter, with losses between December to calving, and further losses between calving and the end of winter or end of mating.

 - For a cow to calve at the same time each year she must mate by day 84 after calving or else she will calve later than the previous year.

 - You should aim to have as many cows as possible calve within the first 6 and preferably the first 3 weeks of calving, therefore we should try and have the maximum number of cows conceive by 105 days after the commencement of calving.

 - You should always try and maximise feed resources and endeavour to ensure that the most efficient use is made of available feed.
 This means giving priority to different classes of stock.